 Our volunteers make a huge difference.
-Thank you Dan for your dedication to companion animals!
+Thank you Sara for your dedication to companion animals!

 Volunteer Your Time!

 If you are the leader of group and would like to set up a special training, just call us at 751-7910 and we can set something up for you.
 Groups should be no smaller than 3 people and no larger than 10.

 If you are required to obtain community service hours, you can complete your hours with Great River Rescue.
 However, you must first apply to become a volunteer and complete the Level 1 Training Class.
 Once you have completed the class you will be able to volunteer with us anytime we are open.
 GRR staff will be happy to sign off on your hours.

 Additionally, we hold occasional Level 2 Volunteer trainings each year.
 Level 2 volunteers learn more about dog handling and training, intake procedures at our shelter, and other advanced topics.
 We encourage volunteers who enjoy their experience to further their skills by becoming a Level 2 volunteer.

 There are lots of ways in which you can help.
 In addition to socializing animals, we need volunteers for areas like planning fundraisers, becoming board members, picking up doggy banks, doing post-adoption phone calls, and more!
 Please fill out our “Special Volunteer Tasks” online form to let us know areas in which you might like to help.